 The distinguished list of past national Roberto Clemente Award winners includes 16 members of the National Baseball Hall of Fame.
-Pittsburgh Pirates outfielder Andrew McCutchen received the award in 2015.
+Anthony Rizzo received the award in 2017.

 From Hall of Famer Willie Mays in 1971 to the present, take a look back at the all-time winners of the Roberto Clemente Award.
 Previous Winners »